Dacia Duster Review & Prices

 If you want the most metal for the least money, the Dacia Duster takes some beating

-If the new Duster interests you but you can’t wait for its release, you could check out Carwow’s deals across the Dacia model range, or have a look for a used Dacia Duster.
-Or look at the rest of our favourite small SUVs to see the Duster’s main competitors.
-And when you’ve chosen your new set of wheels, don’t forget you can sell your car online through Carwow too.
+Check out our best deals on the new Dacia Duster here.
+Or look at the rest of our favourite small SUVs to see the Duster’s main alternatives.
+You can see great deals on other Dacia models here, or buy a used Dacia here.
+And when you’ve chosen your new set of wheels, don’t forget you can sell your current car through Carwow too.

 How much is the Dacia Duster?